 Why?
 Because to imagine a transformed world that reflects the sacredness and connectedness of all lives and all Life, we must seek to embody sacredness and connectedness every step of the way…starting with ourselves and those with whom we work and live.

-Grounded in a liberative Christian faith, Solveig also brings experience with shamanic healing, wisdom from Buddhist teachings, and a deep appreciation for all life-giving spiritualities and faith practices.
+Grounded in a liberative Christian faith, Solveig also brings experience with shamanic healing, wisdom from Buddhist teachings, and a deep appreciation for indigenous worldviews and all life-giving spiritualities and faith practices.
 She is committed to practices that cultivate courage and joy, deep-feeling and open-heartedness, humility and fierceness, tenacity and imagination in the struggle for healing and wholeness.